 - The user accesses Site B

-- Site B sends a OpenID Connect Authorization Request
+- Site B sends an OpenID Connect authorization request

-- Curity finds and uses the existing SSO session
+- The identity server finds the existing SSO session and uses it

 - Site B validates and uses the token to setup a local session